s-daveb/buildbot-master-cfg-py/README.md

-A flexible buildobt master.cfg for building C/C++/Obj-C projects.
+A flexible buildbot master.cfg for building C/C++/Obj-C projects.

 Supports both autoconf and cmake, and is designed to work with my DockerFiles and BastilleFiles hoste don this github profile.